- Imelda Cortez

 - Program Director

 Flor Sandoval started as a volunteer at SERI in 2009 and is now the Program Director.
 Flor oversees the day-to-day operations of SERI programs and projects.
 She enjoys working with the community in creating a sustainable and safe place for all.
-Flor has a B.S. in Busines Administration in Marketing and a minor in Global Business through the University of Arizona Eller College of Management.
+Flor has a B.S. in Business Administration in Marketing and a minor in Global Business through the University of Arizona Eller College of Management.
 During her time at SERI she has received multiple trainings from various organizations including but not limited to HUD, EPA, OSHA.
-She also has training on rainwater harvesting from Ethos
+She also serves as the water conservation specialist at the Landscaping Advisory Committee for the City of Tucson.

 - Rachel Spitz